 Hardware deals by vendor

-- Do not unnecessarily order software from vendor sites, as many products are available as free downloads to IU students, faculty, and staff via IUware, and on disc at campus bookstores.
+- Do not unnecessarily order software from vendor sites when purchasing hardware, as many products are available as free downloads to IU students, faculty, and staff via IUware, and on disc at campus bookstores.
 See the software section of this page.

 - At IU Bloomington, the IU Bookstore in IMU M074 carries computer accessories, as well as Apple laptops.

-- Some of the sites below require authentication with a valid IU Network ID.
+Some of these sites require authentication with a valid IU Network ID.

 |Apple||IU and Apple have teamed up to create a custom Apple Store where you can buy systems at a significant discount.|